 This is a follow on from my article on why protecting our privacy is so important.
 That was the why.
 This is the how.
-(There's one more article to come - on protecting email, communication and behavioural privacy.)

 To protect yourself while surfing online you should:

 - Make Firefox your default browser.
 Brave is also good.
 Don't use Google Chrome.

 - Set DuckDuckGo as your default search engine.
 Don't use Google.